Aiming for the sweet spot in the middle, where the right pressure equals peak performance and health, takes careful self-management and practice.

 Pressure, performance and stress

-The pressure performance curve is a bell-shaped trajectory that shows the relationship between pressure and performance.
+The pressure performance curve is a bell-shaped trajectory that charts the relationship between pressure and performance.
 You may know this curve as the stress curve.
-They are one and the same, but it’s generally more useful to think of ‘pressure’ instead of ‘stress’ because stress, for most people, is a negative experience.
+They are one and the same, but it’s more useful to think of ‘pressure’ instead of ‘stress’ because stress, for most people, is a negative experience.
 Strictly speaking, stress can be positive, but if we use the word pressure instead, we remove any negative connotations.

 Psychologists Robert Yerkes and John Dodson developed a first version of the pressure performance curve back in 1908.
 They used it to show the relationship between arousal (pressure) and performance for Yerkes-Dodson Law.